JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_02_Write_Document_Word.md

-#### Exercise 1 - Draft your content
+### Exercise 1 - Draft your content

 Let's create a project report using the Market Analysis you've already gathered.
 Then, we can edit this file to get the content we need for our report.

 1. Open a new Word document.
+(Start / Word / Choose **Blank Documemnt**)

 1. Select the on-canvas **Copilot** experience at the top of the blank document.

 1. Enter the following prompt:

-    +++Create a project report that includes an executive summary, introduction, product description, project objectives, and discussion.
-Use the linked document as a content resource.+++
+    *Create a project report that includes an executive summary, introduction, product description, project objectives, and discussion.
+Use the linked document as a content resource*

 1. Add the document reference to your prompt by manually entering a forward slash followed by the document name: **/Promotion Plan for Chai Tea in Latin America.docx**.
 Alternately, you can select **Reference a file** and the file from the dropdown list once it is available in OneDrive.